 still only had access to 48K of it.
 Another sticking point for consumers: No expansion whatsoever.
 While the idea of a "Closed Box" design seemed like a good idea to Atari's

 Marketing Department, the consumer felt exactly the opposite.

 Atari's whole design philosophy

-for their home computer line was that these would be Consumer Oriented, not
+for their home computer line was that these would be Consumer oriented, not

-Hobbyist Oriented Systems.
-Therefore that meant buffering the
+Hobbyist oriented systems.
+That meant buffering the

-This design was very well executed on the Atari 800 with its easy to remove
+user from the actual electronics and chips within the machines.
+This concept was very well executed on the Atari 800 with its easy to remove

 top cover and its various OS and Memory modules fitted into easy to install